 El Tovar Hotel

 Opened in 1905, El Tovar Hotel was designed by Charles Whittlesey for the Atkinson, Topeka and Santa Fe Railroad.
-Built of local limestone and Oregon pine, find log walls, limestone arches along with Arts and Crafts furniture.
+It is built of local limestone and Oregon pine, and it features log walls, limestone arches, and Arts and Crafts furniture.
 It’s a National Historic Landmark.

 Bright Angel Lodge

 Opened in 1935, the Bright Angel Lodge was designed by Mary Colter, an architect for the Fred Harvey Company.
-It features log construction, abode and local limestone.
-Inside, find the geological fireplace along with the hand-caved and painted doors.
+It features log construction, an abode and local limestone.
+Inside, find the geological fireplace along with the hand-carved and painted doors.

 Surrounding the main lodge, find log cabins, some with rim views.
 It’s near the Bright Angel Trail and part of the Grand Canyon Village National Historic Landmark District.
 Find historic lodge rooms and semi-detached cabins, reservations required.